j-rausch/DMDB_public/exercise_03_inclass/step9.md

 ``{{execute}}

---Option 2 -- Use rank function
+-- C -- Use rank function

 ``
 WITH current_employees_ranked_by_dept AS (